 The CDC recommends a face covering that covers your nose and mouth to slow the spread of the virus and help reduce the spread of the virus from people who may have the virus and do not know it.

 Do homemade face masks really work?

-We’ve found numerous studies that indicate that a mask of some kind does indeed to help prevent particles that can contain viruses and germs from being transmitted to others.
+We’ve found numerous studies that indicate that a mask of some kind does indeed help prevent particles that can contain viruses and germs from being transmitted to others.
 Wearing a DIY mask may not protect you from getting a virus, but it can slow the spread of your own bugs into the community … and this can make a big difference.
 Here are the research articles and testing studies we’ve found that support the use of DIY face masks:

 Should everyone wear a face mask?

 No. Per the CDC, children under the age of 2, people with trouble breathing, and anybody unable to remove a mask unassisted should not wear a face mask.
 For more information on face masks for children, see my post that will answer all of your questions!

 Do I always need to wear a face mask?